-MeetFox rooms for participants work in a way as “Unrecorded 1to1 calls.”
+MeetFox permanent rooms for participants work in a way as “Unrecorded 1to1 calls.”
 The calls happen via Twilio media servers.

 MeetFox sends optional reminders to the participants of scheduled calls.
 The SMS reminder contains information about the meeting details including a unique link to the call.
 MeetFox uses Twilio for this service.
 MeetFox shares your phone number with Twilio to enable the sending of SMS reminders.

 MeetFox uses online payment technology firm Stripe – specifically Stripe Payments Europe, Ltd. – for your credit card processing and storage.
 Stripe is a reliable international company that handles thousands of transactions every day.
 The financial technology firm is a PCI Service Provider Level 1, which is the strictest level of certification possible for a payment processor.

 A company achieves this high-level of certification by using state-of-the-art security.
 Stripe is GDPR compliant.